AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-tools/people-by-revenue-stage-report.md

 # People by Revenue Stage Report {#people-by-revenue-stage-report}

-You can create a report showing which stage of your&nbsp; [Revenue Cycle Model](http://docs.marketo.com/display/docs/revenue+cycle+models)&nbsp;your people are in.
-The report includes any stage from the specified model as long as there is a person balance for the given date range of the report.&nbsp;
+You can create a report showing which stage of your  [Revenue Cycle Model](http://docs.marketo.com/display/docs/revenue+cycle+models) your people are in.
+The report includes any stage from the specified model as long as there is a person balance for the given date range of the report.

 >[!NOTE]
 >